 Year Enacted 2015, as amended in 2019 Employer Participation Mandatory Employers Affected Employers that do not currently offer qualified plans Administrative Entity The Oregon Retirement Savings Board, chaired by the Treasurer Structure of Accounts Roth IRA as the default, with a traditional IRA option as an alternative election Automatic Enrollment Yes Employee Opt-out Yes Default Contribution Rate 5% with auto-escalation of 1% per year to a maximum of 10%.
 Auto-escalation applies to participants who have been contributing for at least six months.
 The first auto-escalation took place on January 1, 2019.
-Employer Contribution Not permitted Availability to Other Employers Available to employers with no employees and employees of non-participating employers Investment of Assets The program offers a suite of 12 TDFs, based upon the age of the enrollee, as the default investment option and additional investment options, including a capital preservation fund, money market fund, and growth fund.
-Initial contributions are held for the first 90 days in the capital preservation fund and then defaulted the funds into the age-appropriate TDF unless another investment option is selected.
-Fees The program has an annual asset-based fee of approximately 0.25 percent (equivalent to \$0.25 for every \$100 in an account).
-There is also a monthly account fee of \$1.50 per month that is assessed each quarter (equal to a total of \$18 per year).
-This fee structure covers various program costs, with the fees allocated as follows: \$4 per saver for state program administration; \$14 per saver and .15% on assets for recordkeeping; and .10% for investment management.
+Employer Contribution Not permitted Availability to Other Employers Available to employers with no employees and employees of non-participating employers Investment of Assets OregonSaves offers a suite of 12 TDFs, based upon the age of the enrollee, as the default investment option and additional investment options, including a capital preservation fund, money market fund, and growth fund.
+Initial contributions are held for the first 30 days in the capital preservation fund and then defaulted into the age-appropriate TDF unless another investment option is selected.
+Fees OregonSaves has both an asset-based fee and dollar-based fee structure.
+The annual dollar-based fee is \$16 per saver, with \$2 to cover state program costs and \$14 to cover the program administrator costs.
+The annual asset-based fee ranges from from 42 to 52 basis points, with 25 basis points for state costs, 15 basis points for program administrator costs, and range of 2 to 12 basis points for the investment funds.
+The fee for the default TDF is .09% (9 basis points).
 Implementation Timeline Two pilots were completed in 2017.
 The program has been implemented in six employer registration phases or "waves," based on the number of employees.
-The program is completing its final employer wave (those with 4 or fewer employees) and the registration deadline for these employers will be early 2023.
+The program is completing its final employer wave (those with 4 or fewer employees) and the registration deadline for employers with 3-4 employees is March 1, 2023 and for those employers with 1-2 employees or using a Professional Employer Organization (PEO) or Leasing Agency the deadline is July 31, 2023.
 However, employers are free to register at any time before their deadline.
 Legislative Authority to Partner with Other States Yes